WPMedia/arc-themes-blocks/README.md

 This monorepo is a collection of packages for blocks.
 Blocks are versioned together.

-**if you're looking for local news theme block development, go to news theme development markdown doc**
+**if you're looking for local news theme block development, go to [news theme development markdown doc](https://github.com/WPMedia/fusion-news-theme-blocks/blob/canary/News%20Theme%20Development.md)**

+**if you're looking for local blocks setup instructions with the news-theme, go to [the prerequisites and 9-step quick guide](https://github.com/WPMedia/Fusion-News-Theme#prerequisites)**
 ## `dist-tags`

 This package has been published with a number of dist-tags meant for different purposes: